-And two excellent online parenting classes that focus on positive peaceful parenting are:
+And here is an excellent online parenting class that focus on positive parenting:

 What practical tips do you have with navigating a toddler’s tantrum?
-I’d love to hear about them, so please comment below!
+I’d love to hear what you do instead of losing temper with your toddler, so please comment below!
 You’ll help a fellow mom too! 🙂